StefosGeo/document_data_extraction/README.md

 ## Future Work
-- [ ] Add a sanitization step to the extracted data.
+- [ ] Add a sanitization and validation step to the extracted data.
 - [ ] Handle more file formats.
 - [ ] Store extracted data in a database.
 - [ ] Add a web interface for the tool.